 The other thing to consider when it comes to payouts is variance.
 There are three main types of variance - and this is where the symbols that you see on the screen come into play.

 In a low variance game, low valued winning combinations will appear frequently.
 If we think about this in terms of our 5x5 random number grid, a low variance game may have 10 or so numbers designated as winners - but you're not going to get a big payout often.
 You'll win little and often in one of these games.

 High variance slots offer the opposite experience.
-These are very high-risk games in which winning combinations will appear very rarely - but when they do appear, the payout is big.
-If you love risk, these games may appeal, but they can be frustrating over time when payouts don't often show up.
+These are high-risk games in which winning combinations will appear very rarely - but when they do appear, the payout can be higher.

 Even if you've done your research, remember that the outcome of these games will be entirely random.
 Yes, in a game with a higher RTP, you potentially have a better chance of winning money - but that doesn't necessarily mean that you will win big in any given session.
 The element of chance is what forms the basis of slot games and is one of the main reasons we find slot games so engaging, after all.